dcsil/CSC491/presentations/diversity_workplace.md

 Training employees is expensive.
 You hire individuals at a full salary and then they spend a significant portion of time learning how to exist at your company.

-Not only that, it can take many months for an individual to feel like they know enough to fully participate in dicussions.
+Not only that, it can take many months for an individual to feel like they know enough to fully participate in discussions.

 ---